 Borrowers applying for an IDR plan should submit alternative documentation of income to their federal loan servicers after they complete and submit the online IDR application.
 The process for submitting the alternative documentation of income is explained to borrowers as part of the online IDR application.
 While the Data Retrieval Tool is unavailable, a borrower may submit a paper copy of his or her tax return, copies of pay stubs or other acceptable forms of documentation explained online during the application process.

 If a copy of the tax return is not readily available, the applicant may be able to access the tax software used to prepare the return or contact their tax preparer to obtain a copy.

 If necessary, a summary of a previously filed tax return, called a tax transcript, may be viewed and downloaded from www.irs.gov/transcript at Get Transcript Online, with the proper identity verification.
 Additionally, Get Transcript by Mail can be accessed online, or the taxpayer can call 1-800-908-9946, and a transcript will be delivered to the address of record within five to 10 days.

 Applying for Title IV, State, and Institutional Financial Aid

 Title IV aid is need-based aid (federal programs such as Pell Grants, SEOG, Work Study, Stafford Loans, and state programs such as TEOG and TPEG).
 Need-based programs require an analysis of the student's financial circumstances to determine need.
 The application process used by Cisco College to perform this need analysis is the Free Application for Federal Student Aid (FAFSA).
 You can complete the FAFSA online by logging on to www.fafsa.gov .
-(When completing the FAFSA, please use the Cisco College school code 00355300.)

 STEP 1: Before you start the FAFSA, create an FSA ID.

-(Click on link to create one now)
+(Click on button above to create one now)